 Pasta with sausage and spinach

-- enough pasta for four, cooked in salted water
+- enough pasta for four cooked in salted water

-- 2 spicy sausages, about 150 g., casings removed
+- 150 grams spicy sausages casings removed

-- 4 to 6 tbsps. of olive oil
+- 4 to 6 tablespoons olive oil

-- 1 and 1/2 to 2 tbsps. of minced garlic
+- 1 and 1/2 to 2 tablespoons garlic minced

 - a bunch of spinach (as much or as little as you like), blanched (see how to blanch)

-- salt and pepper, to taste
+- salt to taste

-- shredded cheese, to serve
+- cheese shredded, to serve

-- Squeeze the spinach to remove as much water as you can.
+Squeeze the spinach to remove as much water as you can.

 Chop the spinach, coarsely or finely, that’s up to you.
 Then, place between stacks of paper towels (or two kitchen towels) and press to remove more water.

-- Roughly chop the sausage meat.
+Roughly chop the sausage meat.

-- Heat the olive oil in a pan.
+Heat the olive oil in a pan.
 Add the sausage meat and cook until lightly browned.

-- Add the garlic and cook for another 30 seconds.
+Add the garlic and cook for another 30 seconds.

-- Add the spinach to the sausage meat.
+Add the spinach to the sausage meat.
 Toss.

-- Add the cooked pasta.
+Add the cooked pasta.
 Toss to coat the noodles with oil and to distribute the greens and meat evenly.
 Taste, season with salt and pepper, as needed.
 Cook just until the pasta is heated through.

-- Top with shredded cheese before serving.
+Top the pasta with sausage and spinach with shredded cheese before serving.